Safe Work Practices during COVID-19 (and Beyond)

 BONUS TIP: A good way to communicate to clientele that you take transmission prevention seriously is by showcasing your infection control certificate.
 Clients will be able to see you're certified and that you're committed to providing a safe environment for them and your staff.

 Not certified yet?
-Get certified for FREE through August 31, 2020, when you enroll in Milady's two-hour online course: Practical Infection Control Certification.
+Enroll in Milady's two-hour online course: Practical Infection Control Certification.

 Regular and thorough hand washing remains one of the most important steps everyone can take to limit the spread of COVID-19 (as well as other germs).